williaz/TechRefresher/AWS.md

 #### Quick
 - Lambda: async/sync, stateless, <=5m
 - API Gateway: caching, throttle
+- serverless: API Gateway, Lambda, DynamoDB
 - SQS: 14d message rentation, consumers should delete msg
+- Kinesis
+  - Kinesis data stream is an ordered sequence of data records meant to be written to and read from in real-time
+    - Data retention in shards: 1d(default) - 7d
+  - Kinesis Data Firehose: load streaming data into data stores and analytics tools
 - Route 53: Routing: weighted, failover, latency(resource), Geo DNS(user geo, ELB can't across region)
 - Route 53: record: A(IPv4), AAAA(IPv6), CNAME(subdomain), Alias(domain/subdomain)
 - Cognito: return ID, provides temporary, limited-privilege credentials to app for WS resources access
 - OpsWork: Chef, Puppet, Stacks(3 tools)
 - Snowball: 50T/80T; Snowabll Edge: 100T
+- AppSync with DynamoDB to make it easy for you to build collaborative apps that keep shared data updated in real time.
 - Perfect Forward Secrecy: against the eavesdropping of encrypted data, through the use of a unique random session key.
   - CloudFront and ELB